d2l-ai/d2l-en/chapter_preface/index.md

 All of the code in this book has passed tests under the newest MXNet version.
 However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of MXNet.
-However, we plan to keep the online version remain up-to-date.
+However, we plan to keep the online version up-to-date.
 In case you encounter any such problems, please consult :ref:`chap_installation` to update your code and runtime environment.